FoundryVTT MCP Server - v0.11.0

 npm run setup-wizard # Re-run interactive setup

-Use the get_health_status MCP tool for comprehensive diagnostics, or check server logs during startup for detailed status information.
+Use the get_health_status MCP tool for comprehensive diagnostics (requires REST API module), or check server logs during startup for detailed status information.

-• Connection refused: Ensure FoundryVTT is running on the configured port
+• Connection refused: Ensure FoundryVTT is running with an active world on the configured port

-• Authentication failed: Verify API key or username/password in .env
+• Authentication failed: Verify username/password match a FoundryVTT user exactly

 • FoundryVTT team for the excellent VTT platform